n3rada/MSSQLand/README.md

 # ✈️ MSSQLand

-Land gracefully in your target MSSQL DBMS, as if arriving on a business-class flight with a champagne glass in hand. 🥂
+Land gracefully in your target Microsoft SQL Server (MS SQL) DBMS, as if arriving on a business-class flight with a champagne glass in hand. 🥂

 <p align="center">
     <img width="350" src="/media/MSSQLand__icon-nobg.png" alt="MSSQLand Logo">